 More information describing MaraDNS is on the overview and summary page.

-Current statusThe most recent version of MaraDNS is MaraDNS 2.0.13, made on September 25, 2015.
-More information is in the blog.
+Current statusThe most recent stable version of MaraDNS is MaraDNS 3.5.0036, made on May 2, 2023.

 Development of MaraDNS is now done in Git; the up to date Git tree is available for checkout at Github, Gitlab, Bitbucket, Codeberg, and Sourcehut.
 Please file all bug reports at Github, using the discussions tab.

 SupportGitHub hosts the MaraDNS support forum.
 Click (or tap) here to access MaraDNS support; be sure to have a GitHub account.

 Mailing list archivesThere used to be a mailing list which provided MaraDNS support and updates.
 This mailing list is no longer active, but archives are available: